-Dealing with floor joints is one of those tricky subjects that everyone seems to argue about in epoxy flooring.
+Filling expansion joints is one of those tricky subjects that everyone seems to argue about in epoxy flooring.
 One of the great benefits of epoxy flooring is the seamless look, so we don’t want any joints to be showing.
-And this is where the debate begins: Should we cover the joints, and if yes, what should we use to fill the joints?
+And this is where the debate begins: Should we be filling the expansion joints, and if yes, what should we use to fill the joints?

 We need to start by agreeing on what we mean by floor joints.